Denise is a freelance writer of many genres, an animal rescuer and advocate, and a spirituality and paranormal

 Overcrowding and/or Competition for Resources

-Too many pets in a household (you are also a resource).
+If there are too many pets in the household (Note: you are also a resource).

 They are new to the household and are searching for their former home or habitat.

 Privacy and Safety

 They wish to hide from meddlers or predators in order to give birth, or they wish to die in peace.

-They wish to return to a location where they recently gave birth or are searching for their litter.
+They wish to return to a location where they recently gave birth and/or are searching for their litter.